rkillickdev/tedd-space-wellbeing-garden/README.md

 <br>

 4. My mentor identified a Google Fonts flickering issue, which is particularly visible on slower connections or when hard refreshing the page.
 I read more about it with these following articles on [stack overflow](https://stackoverflow.com/questions/65334323/google-fonts-font-family-is-loaded-after-page-how-to-fix-it) and [css-tricks](https://css-tricks.com/almanac/properties/f/font-display/#values).
 These articles helped identify that the Google Fonts link in my css file was set to display=swap.
 "This instructs the browser to use the fallback font to display the text until the custom font has fully downloaded.
 This is also known as a 'flash of unstyled text' or FOUT."
-My solution was to use display=block in the Google Fonts link which forces the browser to wait until the font is loaded before displaying text.
+My solution was to use display=fallback in the Google Fonts link which acts in the following way:  "The browser will hide the text for about 100ms and, if the font has not yet been downloaded, will use the fallback text.
+It will swap to the new font after it is downloaded, but only during a short swap period (probably 3 seconds)."

 5. On initial testing, the input fields for the form when in focus were still displaying with a blue border when viewed in Firefox or Safari.
 I managed to fix this by setting values for both outline-color and outline-style in my css rule.
 When in focus, the input fields and text area now have a green border.